adonisjs/v5-docs/content/guides/models/serialization.md

 ## Serializing `$extras` object
 The query result values which are not defined as columns on the model are moved to the `$extras` object.

 For example, in the following query, we fetch the `category_name` using a subquery.
-Your model has no knowledge about this on the fly `category_name` column, and hence we will move its value to the `$extras` object.
+However, your model has no knowledge about this on the fly `category_name` column, and hence we will move its value to the `$extras` object.

 ```ts
 const post = await Post